Great Longstone local area

-This beautiful area is the perfect launch pad for walking, cycling, climbing, pony trekking or simply discovering the stunning landscape, local attractions and taking pleasure in some of the most delightful and unspoiled villages in the country.
+This beautiful area is the perfect base for your self-catering holiday, where you can enjoy walking, cycling, climbing, pony trekking or simply discovering the stunning landscape of the Peak District, local attractions or taking pleasure in one of the most delightful and unspoiled villages in the country.

 Great Longstone is a flourishing yet modest community that boasts its own local newsletter, a village website; www.greatlongstone.net, Parish Council and registered Village Charity.
 There is an abundance of local organisations, services, activities and events throughout the year, that binds the community together and welcomes visitors – check the village website for details.